7 Call Centre Metrics to Measure Your Customer Service

 It is often shown in real-time to both customer service agents and managers to measure the performance of a call centre.
 The industry standard is answering 80% of calls in 20 seconds.
 Therefore, if that is your service level goal, you will want to calculate how many calls are answered within that specific time frame.

 Service level tells you whether your company has the right tools, people, and resources to meet customer needs.
 If your service level is low, your customers will often need to wait on hold, which may impact their satisfaction and increase the call abandonment rate.
-In that case, you would need to invest in more powerful customer service tools or grow your call centre team.
+In that case, you would need to invest in more powerful customer service tools or consider implementing AI solutions for contact centers to optimise agent availability and reduce response times.

 Ready to Start Measuring the Effectiveness of your Call Centre?